bitrise-io/devcenter/_articles/reviews/notifications-guide-draft.md

 ### Sending emails with a Step

-You can send emails to any email address with customized updates using our `Send Email with Mailgun` Step.
+The `Send Email with Mailgun` Step can send emails to any email address with customized updates.
+You can use environment variables to send information, as well as attach files to the emails.

 To use the Step, you need: